dimyG/jekyll-theme-chirpy/_posts/2021-05-24-bitcoin-as-a-hedge.md

 Let’s examine the criminals case first.
 There is a fundamental truth about us humans.
 Under "normal" circumstances, we are naturally good.
 Almost all of us.
 How many of us are murderers, rapists, or torturers?
 A tiny, tiny fraction.
 Yes, there are more people inclined to do major financial crimes, but they are still a small part of the global population.
 The average person just wants to live a peaceful and fulfilling life.
-I argue thus, that we shouldn’t sacrifice an important defence against a potential future enemy for the vast majority of people, for the sake of a small improvement in fighting crime.
+Criminals are very resourceful in finding ways to overcome obstacles, so I argue, that we shouldn’t sacrifice an important defence against a potential future pitfall for the vast majority of people, for the sake of a small improvement in fighting crime.
 We have and should find more but different ways to fight it.

 A neutral network of value like bitcoin, could be used by hostile entities to evade economic sanctions.
 Indeed it could,